optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ### `scipy_lbfgsb`

-- Limited memory BFGS with support for bounds
+- Limited memory BFGS
 - BFGS is a method to approximate hessians from multiple gradients
+- Supports bounds
 - Criterion must be differentiable
-- Very fast and scales to a few thousand parameters
+- Scales to a few thousand parameters
 - Beats other BFGS implementations in many benchmarks
-- Low overhead, i.e. works well for fast criterion functions
+- Low overhead

 ---

 ### `fides`

-- Derivative based trust-region algorithm with support for bounds
+- Derivative based trust-region algorithm
+- Supports bounds
 - Developed by Fabian Fröhlich as a Python package
 - Many advanced options to customize the optimization!
 - Criterion must be differentiable